 Want to buy just $500 worth of an expensive stock, or looking to diversify among more investments?
 Now you can - fractional share trading with the ability to enter order size in terms of dollar amounts (Cash Quantity) is now available.
 To use this feature you must first enable it by loggin into Client Portal and selecting Settings and then Account Settings.
 Click the gear icon in the Trading Experience & Permissions section and expand the Stocks section.
 Check United States (Trade in Fractions) to enable.

-How it works: When using a Cash Quantity order, you specify the dollar amount you want to buy or sell instead of specifying the number of shares.
+How it works: When using a Cash Quantity order, you specify the dollar amount you want to buy instead of specifying the number of shares.
 Rather than buying five shares you elect to buy, for example, $500 worth of a stock.
 We purchase the equivalent number of shares for that value rounded down to the nearest whole share.
-If you enable your account to Trade in Fractions, we will buy or sell a fraction of a share to use the full amount of cash you specified and get the greatest possible number of shares for your money.
+If you enable your account to Trade in Fractions, we will buy a fraction of a share to use the full amount of cash you specified and get the greatest possible number of shares for your money.
 If you want to spend $500 but one share of the stock you want to buy is currently $1000, you would end up with 0.5 shares.

 The ability to trade in fractions also makes it easy for you to diversify your portfolio; if you have $500 to spend you can purchase fractional amounts in multiple companies when you otherwise might only be able to purchase whole shares in two or three companies.